-- Resources to aid those working in the areas of youth development and adolescent sexual health: publications and presentations, the e-letter ACT for Youth Update, and the websites actforyouth.net and nysyouth.net.
+- Resources to aid those working in the areas of youth development and adolescent health: publications and presentations, the newsletters ACT for Youth Update and ACT for Adolescent Health, and the websites actforyouth.net and nysyouth.net.

-- Technical assistance and training for initiatives funded by the New York State Department of Health, including Comprehensive Adolescent Pregnancy Prevention (CAPP), Personal Responsibility Education Program (PREP), Successfully Transitioning Youth to Adolescence (STYA), and Pathways to Success.
+- Technical assistance, training, and evaluation services for initiatives funded by the New York State Department of Health (NYSDOH), including Comprehensive Adolescent Pregnancy Prevention (CAPP), Personal Responsibility Education Program (PREP), Successfully Transitioning Youth to Adolescence (STYA), HIV/STD/HCV prevention programs for young people, and Pathways to Success.

-- A home base for the ACT Youth Network, a group of young people who provide consultation on the development of health-related projects aimed at youth.
+- A home base for the ACT Youth Network, a group of young people who provide consultation on the development of health-related projects aimed at adolescents.

 Cornell University Cooperative Extension of New York City (CUCE-NYC) is a research-based educational organization that addresses the evolving needs of communities, families, and individuals by engaging them in experiential learning opportunities.
 CUCE-NYC brings expertise in school-based and out-of-school programming, diversity, community health and nutrition, parenting education, and youth civic engagement.

 University of Rochester Medical Center Department of Pediatrics, Division of Adolescent Medicine, has more than 40 years of experience in providing community-oriented care to adolescents and their families.
 The University of Rochester brings expertise in adolescent health and development, sexual health, preventive care, program evaluation, and linking public health with positive youth development.

 More on the ACT for Youth InitiativeImplementing Evidence-Based Programs: Lessons Learned From the Field.